 - Difficulty attending to tasks, breaking down tasks into manageable steps, difficulty coming up with new ideas during play, or challenges with problem solving

-- Frequent emotional fluctuations, difficulty with transitions, or difficulty “rebounding” from
+- Frequent emotional fluctuations, difficulty with transitions, or difficulty “rebounding” from a tantrum

 - Challenges completing age-appropriate self-care tasks (dressing, grooming, self-feeding etc.)

-How Occupational Therapy Can Help Your Toddler?
+How Occupational Therapy Can Help Your Child?